timuric/sketch-slicy/README.md

 Follow [me on twitter](https://twitter.com/timur_carpeev) for future updates.
 Or you can try out this [plugin manager](https://github.com/shahruz/Sketch-Toolbox) (it is in very early stage though).

-Special thanks to Ale and Sam Deane for help.
+Special thanks to Ale Muñoz and Sam Deane for help.